Indian Telecommunication Service: Recruitment

 Appointments to ITS are made in category IV, i.e., Electronics & Telecommunication Engineering.

 Training

-After recruitment through Engineering Services Examination conducted by UPSC, the officers undergo a rigorous two-year probation course at National Communications Academy (NCA) (www.ntiprit.gov.in) at Ghaziabad where ITS probationers are groomed as Future leaders to handle various techno-managerial matters in Government of India.
+After recruitment through Engineering Services Examination conducted by UPSC, Each officer in Group A, is appointed by the President of India at his/her pleasure.The officers undergo a rigorous two-year probation course at National Communications Academy (NCA) (www.ntiprit.gov.in) at Ghaziabad where ITS probationers are groomed as Future leaders to handle various techno-managerial matters in Government of India.
 During probation, ITS Officers undergo various study visits across India to study various ICT best practices and practical exposure of various technological developments.
 To foster innovation and to create holistic development of probationers, ITS probationers also undergo various attachments to TRAI, NoCC, Smart City Mission, Election Commission of India, NDMA etc. Officers also undergo a 15-week Foundation course where they are provided with Rural and Urban site visit exposure along with various management and administration functions like Law, Polity, Disaster Management, Management etc.